researchmm/VQD-SR/Training.md

 After you download the dataset, put the downloaded data to a root path $dataroot_gt，and modify the [config](options) file with $dataroot_gt accordingly.

+In the paper, we utilize a tiny small sized [RealESR](https://github.com/xinntao/Real-ESRGAN/blob/master/docs/model_zoo.md) model and bicubic downsampling (MATLAB implementation) to enhance the training HR data.
+You can also try some other SR models as discussed in the ablation study.

 If you want to use customized animation dataset, the data structure should be:
  ```
   ├────$dataroot_gt